Injections & Immunizations

 - Have a chronic medical condition, or are pregnant or nursing, and have not already talked with a University Health Services provider.
 (Chronic medical conditions include significant asthma or other respiratory illness, significant chronic cardiovascular, liver, blood, neurologic disease or diabetes, HIV, or taking immunosuppressive drugs).

 Our Nursing staff is available to administer allergy injections.
 The allergy serum and written instructions must be provided by your physician.
-Allergy medication will be stored at Health Services for your convenience.
+We do not administer immunotherapy for bee, wasp or insect sting allergies; or administer injections formulated and ordered by a physician outside of the United States—in both these cases we will be happy to provide the student with a list of local allergists.
+Allergy serum can be stored at Health Services for your convenience.
 Allergy injections are given by appointment only (Monday - Friday 8:30am - 5pm).
 Contact the Nursing staff at 863-1330 for more information.

 There is a charge for allergy injections.
 A single injection is $10.00, 2 or more is $15.00.
 The charges will be billed to your Bursar account.